 We are proposing to:

-• Install raised zebra crossings on all 4 arms of the intersection.
+• install raised zebra crossings on all 4 arms of the intersection.
 The raised zebra crossings would be raised to be level with the footpath.
 They will have gentle approach ramps to minimise disruption to traffic while also providing a safer crossing facility for pedestrians.

-• Install a pedestrian refuge at the centre of the crossings on Kolmar Road and Wilmay Avenue, so pedestrians can safely wait to cross the road.
+• install a pedestrian refuge at the centre of the crossings on Kolmar Road and Wilmay Avenue, so pedestrians can safely wait to cross the road.

-• Install tactile pavers at all new crossing points.
+• install tactile pavers at all new crossing points.
 These are yellow guidance paving markers that help visually impaired people find their way to the crossing and safely cross the road.

-• Install belisha beacons.
+• install belisha beacons.
 These are flashing globe light and orange discs that provide additional visibility at the crossing, especially at night.

-• Paint broken yellow lines (no stopping at all times) near the crossings to prevent parked vehicles from blocking visibility of crossing pedestrians to approaching motorists.
+• paint broken yellow lines (no stopping at all times) near the crossings to prevent parked vehicles from blocking visibility of crossing pedestrians to approaching motorists.

-• Paint new road markings and install advance warning signage so oncoming motorists know they are approaching a raised crossing.
+• paint new road markings and install advance warning signage so oncoming motorists know they are approaching a raised crossing.

-• Widen the footpath on the 4 corners of the intersection, to join the edges of the crossings on Kolmar Road, Wilmay Avenue and Omagh Avenue.
+• widen the footpath on the 4 corners of the intersection, to join the edges of the crossings on Kolmar Road, Wilmay Avenue and Omagh Avenue.

-Download the proposal drawing for Kolmar Road, Wilmay Avenue, and Omagh Avenue.
-(PDF 441KB)
+Download the proposal drawing (PDF 441KB).

-This project in Papatoetoe contributes to Tāmaki Makaurau’s Vision Zero goal as it will:
+This project in Papatoetoe contributes to Tāmaki Makaurau’s Vision Zero goal, as it will:

 • reduce driver speeds and prioritise the safety of pedestrians and cyclists trying to cross the intersection

-• provide easier and more convenient crossings for people with prams and wheelchairs as the crossings will be level with the footpath.
+• provide easier and more convenient crossings for people with prams and wheelchairs, as the crossings will be level with the footpath.

 More information